OpenXIP/xip-host/CONTRIBUTING.md

 * Submit a pull request to the repository in the OpenXIP organization.

-* Update your [XIP planning and tracking tool](https://plans.imphub.org/browse/XIP) ticket to mark that you have submitted code and are ready for it to be reviewed.
+* Update your [XIP planning and tracking tool](https://plans.imphub.org/browse/XIP) ticket to indicate that you have submitted code and are ready for it to be reviewed.

   - Include a link to the pull request in the ticket
   - It would be nice, but very optional, if you also recorded the time you spent on the issue